privacybydesign/pbdf-website/pages/en/irma-explanation.md

 realised via attribute-based signatures, by including the bank account number of the signer as attribute in the signature.

-Attribute-based signatures are supported by the IRMA software, but for the time being only in experimental form.
-This form still has to crystallise into applications.
+Attribute-based signatures are supported by the IRMA software.
 Attribute-based signatures form a novel concept with unprecented application possiblities.

 [To the top](#top)